N64discdrive/B.O.T.-Command-GuideBook/README.md

 # B.O.T.
 Command GuideBook
- A short discription and guide on all the BuilderTools and BlockSniper commands.
+ A short discription and guide on all the building related PocketMine commands.
 ## COMMAND LIST

 > **__[Tool Commands]__**